 The IAB is comprised of proven professionals in companies that have a strong interest in the MicroEP/MSEN fields of research, including several early graduates from the MicroEP program.
 During its annual meeting it reviews program attributes and gives feedback on proposed changes, as well as having the authority to propose changes to the program from their own intuitions or observations.
 During the annual meeting, selected students present their research in progress to the IAB and discuss the societal implications of their work with this group of outside professionals.
-The meeting was conducted over the entire day on Friday, October 28.
+The meeting was conducted over the entire day on October 25, 2024.

-The Industrial Advisory Board meeting was held October 28, 2023 with eight board members from industry attending plus previous MicroEP program directors, Prof. Ken Vickers and Dr. Rick Wise.
-Five students participated in the online 3-min thesis contest held from 11:30 am to noon.
+The Industrial Advisory Board meeting was held October 25, 2024 with board members from industry attending plus previous MicroEP program directors, Prof. Ken Vickers and Dr. Rick Wise.
+Six students participated in the 3-min thesis contest held from 9:40am to 10:30am.
+And 5 more students presented posters at the evening reception.